crazzle/PyPoSim/README.md

 You can run it alternatively using Docker.

 # Current set of parameters
-1. Initial setpoint: The initial power level of the plant
+1. Capacity: The capacity of the plant
-2. Fluctuation: Corridor the output fluctuates within based on the initial setpoint
+2. Fluctuation: Corridor the output fluctuates within based on the capacity
 3. Ramp: Velocity to change from one power level to another

 # Play with the simulator